 A Foreign Orange

+My life has always been surrounded by the culture of food.
+I absolutely love cooking, most likely because it is an activity that I viewed as an expression of my creativity, as well as to form relationships with others through the bonding experience of it.
+I started a habit diary at the beginning of my research in order to observe my own lifestyle surrounding the topic of local food.
+During this series of reflection, I had a revelation that our society has become so adapted to purchasing food without thought to where it is coming from.
 Now that I am an adult, I need to come to realize that our society is not perfect.
 I am maturing and realizing that in order to be a better member of this world I need to become passionate about issues that I care about.
 There are numerous problems facing us, and action needs to be taken to fix them.
-My life has always been surrounded with the culture of food.
-I absolutely love cooking, most likely because it was an activity that I viewed as an expression of my creativity, as well as to form relationships with others through the bonding experience of it.
-I started a habit diary at the beginning of my research in order to observe my own lifestyle surrounding the topic of local food.
-During this series of reflection, I had a revelation that our society has become so adapted to purchasing food without thought to where it is coming from.
-I like to say my motivation to research more about local foods all started with an orange.
+What are the benefits of eating local food that people should realize?
+And why is not eating locally harmful?
+Recently on vacation, I realized the significance of these questions.

-My entries to my habit diary were recorded over the time that I was on Spring Break in Palm Beach, Florida.
-At first, I saw this as a challenge.
+My entries to my habit diary were recorded over the time that I was on spring break in Palm Beach, Florida.
+At first, I saw this as a challenge; I was away from my typical lifestyle in Western New York.
 However, I made it my goal to grasp this challenge and think of it as an opportunity.
 Florida is a lot different than New York.
 Being closer to the equator was definitely noticeable.
 It was February, and the week I was there, temperatures averaged 85 degrees Fahrenheit.
 No wonder Florida is known as the Sunshine State.
 My friend Paula and I went to the supermarket in order to get some lotion for our painful sunburns.
 While browsing the aisles, I noticed a large display of oranges in the produce section.
-Living in New York my whole life, I have always eaten oranges that have been transported hundreds of miles to reach my supermarket; I did not know any different.
-Though being in a state that prides itself of this fruit made me excited.
+Living in New York my whole life, I have always eaten oranges that have been transported thousands of miles to reach my supermarket; I did not know any different.
+Being in a state that prides itself of this fruit made me excited.
 Finally I would be able to eat a fresh and locally grown orange.
 This state is known for their vibrant, juicy, and delicious oranges.
+I admit that my motivation to research more about local foods all started with an orange.

 Something ironic happened when I turned to Paula and joked about the excitement of seeing real Florida oranges that had not had to be shipped from afar.
 Soon after I made this comment to her, the store clerk overheard me and corrected me.
-He stated, “No ma’am, California oranges” (habit diary).
-I noted my reaction that was going through my head in my habit diary when I state:
+He stated, “No ma’am, California oranges” (Fabrizio).
+I note my reaction that was going through my head in my habit diary when I state:

 What?!
 That’s ridiculous!
 It’s ironic that I went to a grocery store in Florida [then in return] get oranges from across the nation.
 Why do grocery stores choose to ship produce from miles away, when the produce can be found in their area?
-Shouldn’t we be supporting our local farmers? (habit diary).
+Shouldn’t we be supporting our local farmers?
+(Fabrizio).